joelhawksley/identity/_drafts/2021-11-20-conference-proposal-breaking-up-with-the-bundle.md

 ---
 layout: post
-title: "Conference proposal: Breaking the bundle"
+title: "Conference proposal: Breaking up with the bundle"
 ---

 ## Abstract

 Over the course of 14 years, the GitHub.com CSS bundle grew to over 30,000 lines of custom CSS.
 It became almost impossible to refactor.
 Visual regressions were common.
-In this talk, we'll share an honest picture of our successes and failures as we've worked to break up with our CSS bundle before it breaks us, moving towards a component-driven approach the UI architecture.
+In this talk, we'll share an honest picture of our successes and failures as we've worked to break up with our CSS bundle by moving towards a component-driven UI architecture.

 ## Details